csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 # Introduction

-Quantum computing threat.
-Someone storing data today.
-Link to PPK draft as a temporary option.

-{{!RFC9242}} defines how to do additional key exchanges for IKE SA rekey or Child SA establishment usine a new message INTERMEDIATE.
-This message can be fragmented.

-Key Encapsulation KEM and NIST.

-{{!RFC9370}} defines how to do up to 7 additional key exchange and derive new SKEYSEED and KEYMAT in order to rekey an SA orcrete or rekey a Child SA.
-That way someone could do an additional post-quantum key exchange on top of the classical key exchange in the
-The derived keys for IPsec are quantum-sagfe a CRQC cannot decrypt.

-This draft describes how ML-KEM can be used as the quantum-safe key.
-ML-KEM is the NIST standardized KEM by NIST.
-[EDNOTE: Add reference to IETF Kyber fraft or NIST FIPS 203 spec.]

-This draft profiles  {{!RFC9370}} and specifies has ML-KEM algorithms can be used as the one additional INTERMEDIATE key exchange.
-This key exchange can be used to rekey IKE SAs or Child SAs or create a new Child SA.
+A Cryptographically Relevant Quantum Computer (CRQC), if it became a reality, could threaten public key encryption algorithms used today for key exhange.
+Someone storing encrypted communications which use (Elliptic Curve) Diffie-Hellman ((EC)DH) to negotiate keys could decrypt these communications in the future after a CRQC was available.
+This could include Internet Key Exchange Protocol Version 2 (IKEv2)/IPsec tunnels which negotiate IKE and Child SA keys by using classical public key algorithms in their IKE_SA_INIT messages.

+To address this concern, {{?RFC8784}} introduced Post-quantum Preshared Keys as a temporary option for stirring a pre-shared key of adequate entropy in the derived Child SA encryption keys in order to provide quantum-resistance.
+Since then, {{!RFC9242}} defined how to do additional large message exchanges by using a new IKE_INTERMEDIATE message.
+As post-quantum keys are usualy larger than common network Maximum Transport Units (MTU), IKE_INTERMEDIATE messages can be fragmented which could allow for the peers to do post-quantum key exchanges without IP fragmentation. {{!RFC9370}} defined how to do up to seven additional key exchanges by using IKE_INTERMEDIATE messages and derive new SKEYSEED and KEYMAT key materials.
+This allows for new post-quantum key exchanges to be used in the derived IKE and Child SA keys and provide quantum resistance.

+NIST has been working on a public project for standardizing quantum-safe algorithms which include key enscapsulation and signatures.
+At the end of Round 3, they picked Kyber as the first Key Encapsulation Mechanism (KEM) for standardization {{?I-D.draft-cfrg-schwabe-kyber-03}}.
+Kyber was then standardized as Module-Lattice-based Key-Encapsulation Mechanism (ML-KEM) in {{FIPS203-ipd}}.
+ML-KEM was standardized in 2024 {{FIPS203}}. [ EDNOTE: Reference normatively the ratified version {{?I-D.draft-cfrg-schwabe-kyber-03}} if it is ever ratified.
+Otherwise keep a normative reference of {{FIPS203}}.
+And remove the reference to {{FIPS203-ipd}}. ]

+This document describes how ML-KEM can be used as the quantum-safe KEM in IKEv2 by using one additional IKE_INTERMEDIATE key exchange negotiation after the classical (EC)DH exchange in IKE_SA_INIT.
+The result is a new Child SA key or an IKE or Child SA rekey with keying material which is safe against a CRQC.
+This specification is a profile of {{!RFC9370}} and registers new algorithm identifiers for ML-KEM key exchanges in IKEv2.

 ## KEMs